backend-developers-ltd/ComputeHorde/README.md

 - **Fair and Verified Work**
   ComputeHorde employs mechanisms to ensure miners provide authentic compute work, fairly verified by the validators:
-  - Execute tasks from all validators equally, regardless of their stake (above a rather low threshold).
+  - Execute tasks from validators stake-proportionally
   - Handle both **organic** (external, from other subnets) and **synthetic** (ComputeHorde miners validation) tasks.
   - Match jobs to the advertised hardware (e.g., ensuring A6000 GPUs are used for tasks requiring them).
   - Prevent malicious behaviors like "weight-copying" through innovative validation mechanisms.